Lease Administration: A Guide For Commercial Property

 Once you’re well acquainted with the various nuances of commercial leases, the real work starts as you begin managing everything set out in there.
 Your key tasks will include:

-As you can see, there are numerous activities involved in proper lease management and this creates a significant amount of moving parts to coordinate and stay on top of.
-This is where technology becomes increasingly important.
-Automated, intelligent property management software, such as Re-Leased, can simplify how you monitor and renew leases and manage other critical dates from a single dashboard.
+As mentioned here, there are numerous activities involved in proper lease management and this creates a significant amount of moving parts to coordinate and stay on top of.
+This is where more advanced technology becomes increasingly important.
+Automated, intelligent property management software, can simplify how you monitor and renew leases and manage other critical dates from a single dashboard.

 Whether it’s leases and their important terms and conditions (such as start and end dates, rent increases, insurance information, expense recoveries), property information or maintenance requests, today's technology can give users a 360-degree view of their portfolio.